Least Common Multiple Of 3 4 And 5

 Historical Context

 The idea of LCM dates back to ancient times, with evidence of its use in early mathematical texts from various cultures.
-Ancient civilizations needed methods for dealing with fractions and proportions in practical applications such as land surveying, construction, and trade.
+In real terms, ancient civilizations needed methods for dealing with fractions and proportions in practical applications such as land surveying, construction, and trade.
 The Babylonians, Egyptians, and Greeks all developed methods for finding common multiples and divisors, though their approaches were often geometric or based on trial and error rather than the systematic methods we use today.

 Methods for Calculating the LCM of 3, 4, and 5